ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 2018-04-10T22:04:35 INFO common.c: Flash written and verified! jolly good!
 ```

-I havn't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button must be pressed after programming.
+I haven't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button must be pressed after programming.

 ![Interfaces]({{site.baseur}}/images/mcu/f030-demo-board/interfaces.png)

 It seems that the *st-flash* works a bit unreliably with this board (often requires reseting the ST-LINK dongle).
 Additionally, the current version doesn't issue the reset command over SWD (uses only NRST signal).
-It isn't a big problem, especially that the software reset isn't realiable, however it introduces inconvenience.
-For this programmer--board pair the *OpenOCD* works much better.
+The software reset isn't realiable however it usually works and lack of it introduces inconvenience.
+For this board and programmer pair the *OpenOCD* works much better.

 ## UART